Lampe2020/L2DB/SPEC.md

 | Return value  |        `{'key':'','val':''}`      |           | A `dict` with the keys `key` and `val` which contains the given key and value as they were stored in the DB |

 Removes the given key along with its value from the DB.
-If the key doesn't already exist, it raises a `L2DBKeyError` exception with the message `{{key}} could not be found`, with `key` in single quotes and any contained single quotes escaped with a backslash.
+If the key doesn't exist, it raises a `L2DBKeyError` exception with the key as an argument.

 ### `convert()`